beagrep, grep 2G source code in 2 seconds

 adequate for a long time, until I started reading Android source code

 with it.
-I remember vividly how it took me 30 minutes to grep readlink in Android source code (with VCS directory and binary files
+I remember vividly how it took me 30 minutes3

 (Note a Chinese version of this page is available here, but it may be outdated).